browserengineering/book/book/glossary.md

 Document

-: The conceptual object created when loading a web page and modified by interacting with it, an analogy to physical documents.
+: The conceptual object created by loading a web page and modified by interacting with it, an analogy to physical documents.

 DOM

 : Document Object Model.
 The object-oriented API interface to JavaScript for mutating the document.
 It contains in particular a tree of nodes;
-on first page load this tree corresponds to the nested structure of the HTML.
+this tree initially corresponds to the nested structure of the HTML.

 Element